machines-in-motion/mpi_cmake_modules/doc/clang_format.md

 In order to use it one need to source the workspace environment:

-    source workspace/devel/setup.bash
+    source workspace/install/setup.bash

 And to run the following command:

-    rosrun mpi_cmake_modules clang_format list_of_files list_of_folders
+    mpi_clang_format list_of_files list_of_folders

 `list_of_files` and `list_of_folders` can be either relative paths or absolute paths.

-For those not willing to use rosrun the executable is located in

-    mpi_cmake_modules/scripts/clang_format

-So one can simply get the full path of the executable in order to use it.
-A cleaner way would be to properly install the executable script.

-The executable will create the list of all files to be formatted by checking all arguments (which order does not matter).
+This executable will create the list of all files to be formatted by checking all arguments (which order does not matter).
 And perform the following tests:
 - If you provided a file it will keep it if:
     - it exists &